John Millman: 2020: First ATP title, near-second Federer defeat, top 50 year-end ranking 3 years in a row

 Millman began his season at the ASB Classic in Auckland where he defeated Michael Mmoh and Karen Khachanov to make the quarter-finals against eventual runner-up Benoît Paire, who he lost to in three sets.
 After playing the ATP Cup, he played the Australian Open where he reached the third round against Roger Federer.
 In a close match that was considered one of the best of the tournament, he lost 6–4, 6–7, 4–6, 6–4, 6–7 which put him close to defeating Federer and causing an upset for a second time.

 Millman had disappointing results over the rest of the American hard court season, losing in first and second round matches in Delray Beach, Acapulco, Cincinnati, and the US Open, where he lost to Frances Tiafoe in the second round.

-Millman won the singles title at the 2020 Astana Open, defeating Adrian Mannarino 7–5, 6–1 in the final on 1 November 2020 to secure his first ATP Tour title.
+Millman won the singles title at the 2020 Astana Open, defeating Adrian Mannarino 7–5, 6–1 in the final on 1 November 2020 to secure his first, and what would ultimately be his only, ATP Tour title.

 Millman ended 2020 with a singles rank of World No. 38.

-2021: Olympics in singles and doubles
+2021–22: Olympics in singles and doubles

 In July, Millman represented Australia at the 2020 Summer Olympics.
 He was defeated by Alejandro Davidovich Fokina in the second round.
 He also participated in the doubles competition with Luke Saville.

 At the 2021 Sofia Open he reached his fourth quarterfinal for the season (after Munich, Washington and Astana in Nur-Sultan), and for a second year in a row at the tournament, where he lost to Marcos Giron in 70 minutes.
 Millman was aiming to reach his first tour-level semifinal since Astana in 2020, where he won his maiden ATP Tour trophy.
 Millman ended 2021 with a singles rank of World No. 72.

-2022–23: Loss of form, out of top 150
+2023–24: Loss of form, Retirement

-Millman received a wildcard into the 2023 Australian Open where he reached the second round.
+Millman received a wildcard into the 2023 Australian Open where he reached the second round after a five set match against Marc-Andrea Huesler.
+He lost to seventh seed Daniil Medvedev.

+In October 2023, Millman was selected as the No. 2 ATP player at the 2024 United Cup as part of team Australia.

+On 9 November 2023, Millman announced that he would retire from professional tennis at the end of the 2024 Australian Summer of tennis.

+He retired from singles tournaments after failing to qualify for the main draw of the Australian Open on 11 January 2024., but played in the doubles with Edward Winter, losing in the second round to Rohan Bopanna and Matthew Ebden in his last professional career match on 19 January 2024.